Workplace Based Assessment (WBA) Program

 Metro North WBA Program Webinar

-Register your interest using the registration form located below, and the link to the webinar will be sent to you directly.
+Register your interest using the registration form located below.

 The Workplace Based Assessment (WBA) Program is an alternative to the Australian Medical Council (AMC) Clinical Exam for International Medical Graduates (IMGs) seeking general registration.